kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates/service-node-exclusion.md

 removed: true
 ---
 Enable the exclusion of nodes from load balancers created by a cloud provider.
-A node is eligible for exclusion if labelled with "`node.kubernetes.io/exclude-from-external-load-balancers`".
+A node is eligible for exclusion if labeled with "node.kubernetes.io/exclude-from-external-load-balancers".